gregr/icfp2017-artifact-auas7pp/README.md

 ### Setup for local running

-If you'd like to use Docker, read the setup instructions: `SETUP-DOCKER-EVAL.md`.
+If you'd like to use Docker, read [SETUP-DOCKER-EVAL.md](https://github.com/gregr/icfp2017-artifact-auas7pp/blob/master/SETUP-DOCKER-EVAL.md).

 To run with from this repo directly with Chez Scheme installed, make sure to first `cd src`.

 If you'd like to install Chez yourself, you can find it here, with build instructions: https://cisco.github.io/ChezScheme/#get.
-You can also try to figure out how to install it by reading our `Dockerfile`.
+You can also try to figure out how to install it by reading our [Dockerfile](https://github.com/gregr/icfp2017-artifact-auas7pp/blob/master/Dockerfile).

 ### Review the challenge files